 In Connecticut, nearly one in five children is hungry or food insecure and does not get enough food outside of the free meal programs provided by the public schools.
 Hunger doesn’t take a break on the weekend, and so JFSGNH, in partnership with Women’s Philanthropy of the Jewish Federation of Greater New Haven, are working to alleviate this situation in our local area.

 Each week, volunteers pack bags of food for children – most of whom are from low-income households and are chronically hungry due to a variety of circumstances that prevent them from having regular access to food.

-The bags, designed to discreetly tuck in backpacks, contain kid-friendly foods that they can be easily opened and are ready to eat, such as shelf stable milk, cereal, pasta, dried fruit, nut-free granola bars, fruit and pudding cups, juice boxes, among other items.
+The bags, designed to discreetly tuck in backpacks, contain kid-friendly foods that can be easily opened and are ready to eat, such as shelf stable milk, cereal, pasta or soup, dried fruit, nut-free granola bars, soy nut butter, crackers, fruit cups or applesauce.

 Individual Sponsorship – All it takes is $200 to sponsor one child for the academic school year.

 Corporate Sponsorship – Feeding children is an ideal way for businesses to participate in their communities and support a very worthy cause.
 To learn more about this charitable opportunity, contact Amy Rashba, JFS Executive Director.

 To help support this program, please visit our Donate Now page and choose Food4Kids in your designation.